 Working well with others, including effective communication skills, respect for different points of view and diversity of coworkers, the ability to cooperate and collaborate, enthusiasm, and the ability to provide appropriate leadership to or support for colleagues.

 The NKCES shall use these characteristics when creating or choosing an existing program.
-By January 1, 2019 and every two (2) years thereafter, the Board shall collaborate with the local workforce investment board, in conjunction with local economic development organizations and other economic, workforce, or industry organizations the workforce investment board deems necessary, to establish essential workplace ethics indicators for middle and high school students that are aligned with the characteristics listed above.
+Every odd-numbered year, the Board shall collaborate with the local workforce investment board, in conjunction with local economic development organizations and other economic, workforce, or industry organizations the workforce investment board deems necessary, to establish essential workplace ethics indicators for middle and high school students that are aligned with the characteristics listed above.

 Attainment

 The Board shall design and adopt a diploma seal, certificate, card, or other identifiable symbol to award students deemed as having minimally demonstrated attainment of the Board’s essential workplace ethics indicators.

-Reporting Requirement

-By September 1, 2019, and every two (2) years thereafter, the Superintendent shall provide a report to the Commissioner of Education, in a format specified by the Commissioner, describing the District’s essential work ethics programs and their implementation at each school.

 Reference: